-A THC Starter Chicken Coop is a good example of a coop which has an integral run while the Large Chicken Coop by Zest 4 Leisure will need an adjacent run to be constructed.
+The starter chicken coop is a good example of a coop that has an integral run.
 If sited on grass, you must be physically able to regularly re-locate a coop with a run attached.
-If the hen house or coop does not have a run it can remain static but you will have to fence off an adjacent area to guard the hens from predation.
+If the hen house or coop does not have a run it can remain static but you will have to fence off an adjacent area to guard the hens against predation.

 The size of the coop is dependent on the number of chickens you have.
 The floor space inside a coop should be approximately 4sq ft per hen, but it is always a good idea to buy a coop larger than your present needs to accommodate more hens when you become more experienced in keeping them and want to expand the flock.

-As chicken coops are going to be outside in all weathers, buy one made from good quality materials such as pressure treated wood.
-Make sure the coop is weatherproof and the nesting box dry.
+As chicken coops are going to be outside in all weathers, buy one made from good quality materials such as pressure-treated wood.
+Make sure the coop is weatherproof and the nesting box is dry.
 Although draught free, there should be some ventilation.
-Any mesh should be made from heavy duty galvanized wire.
+Any mesh should be made from heavy-duty galvanized wire.
 There should be a 'pop door' for the hens to go in and out of the nest box and make sure that the coop is easy to look after without having to be disassembled.
 Everywhere should be within reach when you clean and disinfect.

 You do not have to position the coop on grass, but this is the most popular choice.
 It will need to be relocated every one – three days before the grass becomes totally worn out.
 Hens will scratch all the grass and moss up to uncover tasty insects, so it is unlikely that your lawn will remain pristine for very long.
 On hard surfaces, litter such as wood shavings should be used to cover the floor, these will absorb droppings and will regularly need to be changed depending on the depth.